smsupermoney/supermoney-momentum/PRODUCT_NOTE.md

 -   **Technology Stack:** The application is built with Next.js, React, Tailwind CSS, and ShadCN UI components.
 AI features are powered by Google's Gemini model via Genkit.
 -   **Data Persistence:** The application is fully integrated with **Firebase Firestore**, serving as the live backend database.
 All data created or modified in the app is persistent.
--   **User Authentication:** User login is currently **simulated**.
-A static list of users is available, and all use the password `test123`.
-The system is prepared for a drop-in replacement with Firebase Authentication.
+-   **User Authentication:** User login is handled by **Firebase Authentication**, using Google as the sign-in provider.
+Administrators create user profiles with specific roles within the app, and users then sign in with their corresponding Google account.
+There is no separate password management within this application.
 -   **Email & File I/O:** Emailing and CSV file uploads are **simulated**.
 The UI and front-end logic exist, but they are not yet connected to a real email service or file storage backend.

 ## IV.
 Production-Ready Roadmap